 The Amazon Echo devices give you voice control over everything your smart home can do.
 Almost every smart home device or product is integrated with Alexa.
 Additionally, more companies are adding their Alexa home automation products to this list on a weekly basis.
 Once you setup your smart home, you will use the voice control features of the Amazon Echo devices every day.

 The Amazon Echo devices are the perfect voice control tool for your smart home.
 However, the benefits and capabilities of these devices go much further than just smart home control.
+You can even control things like feeding your pet by voice.
 Amazon is heavily investing in the development and capabilities of these devices.
 Here is a summary list of the ways my family uses the Amazon Echo on a daily basis.

 As I’m writing this list, I realize that my family uses the Amazon Echo devices even more than I thought.
 Alexa home automation was the goal, but the Echo adds value in many other areas.
 The list above is just how we use the device daily.
 There are dozens of other ways we use the Amazon Echo products, and there are 10,000+ skills for you to explore for your own use.

 Amazon started with one device in late 2014 (I was lucky enough to get one of their first release devices).
-As of now, Amazon has 5 different options to choose from for the Echo product line.
+Now, Amazon has several different options to choose from for the Echo product line, and they release more every year.
 Each device has its own strengths and weaknesses, but the primary devices that you will use are the Amazon Echo and Amazon Echo Dot.

 Here are the Echo devices that I use and recommend for your smart home.
 The main difference is the sound quality.
 Use the Echo in primary rooms where you will listen to music, podcasts, etc. Use the Echo Dot to expand voice control to all the other rooms.

 The Amazon Echo device is a great choice for primary rooms in your home.
-There are 6 different decorative shells you can buy which allows you fit the design style of your room.
+There are multiple colors you can buy which allows you fit the design style of your room.
 The speakers in the Echo are good enough for most people to enjoy music as well as all of the other benefits of the device.

 The Amazon Echo Dot is a great device to expand Alexa home automation and voice control to your entire home.
 It is very affordable so I have a device is just about every room of our home.
 The kids even have one in their bedrooms that they use for alarm clocks, music and homework questions.